aravind26288/book-lib-system/README.md

 6) Go to browser and open http://localhost:3000 in your browser to see the app running
 7) Click on 'Manage' link from the navigation
 8) Click on 'Add Book' button.
 This will open up a modal.
 Enter book name, book description, author and click on 'Add' button.
 This will add the book details to the global state object.
 9) Go to 'Home' page and perform a search by entering book name or description or author.
+This will show the results below the search box based on the search input.